fkyprianou/deved-platform/content/blog/en/vonage-verify-v2-is-now-ga-for-2fa-integrations.md

 ## Strengthened Fraud Protection

-With the surge in fraudulent activity exploiting Communications APIs, we have integrated the [Verify Anti-Fraud System](https://chat.openai.com/?model=gpt-4) with Version 2.
+With the surge in fraudulent activity exploiting Communications APIs, we have integrated the [Verify Anti-Fraud System](https://developer.vonage.com/en/verify/verify-v2/guides/v2-anti-fraud) with Version 2.
 This system detects suspicious activity and triggers a Network Block.
-For added flexibility, users can also [customize this feature](https://chat.openai.com/?model=gpt-4) according to their requirements.
+For added flexibility, users can also [customize this feature](https://developer.vonage.com/en/verify/verify-v2/guides/v2-anti-fraud) according to their requirements if necessary.

 ## Enhanced Delivery Methods